-Start Maple by typing maple for a shell interface, or xmaple & for the worksheet front end under XWindows.
+On UNIX machines, start Maple by typing maple for a shell interface, or xmaple & for the worksheet front end under XWindows.
+On PCs, there should be a Maple icon on the desktop.
 All Maple commands must end with either a semicolon or a colon; a colon suppresses output.
-All definitions must use := , not just = .
-Exit Maple with the command quit; .
+All definitions must use :=, not just =.
+Exit Command Line Maple with the command quit; .